 The versions of the SQLite amalgamation that are supplied on the download page are normally adequate for most users.
 However, some projects may want or need to build their own amalgamations.
 A common reason for building a custom amalgamation is in order to use certain compile-time options to customize the SQLite library.
 Recall that the SQLite amalgamation contains a lot of C-code that is generated by auxiliary programs and scripts.
 Many of the compile-time options effect this generated code and must be supplied to the code generators before the amalgamation is assembled.
 The set of compile-time options that must be passed into the code generators can vary from one release of SQLite to the next, but at the time of this writing (circa SQLite 3.6.20, 2009-11-04) the set of options that must be known by the code generators includes:

-To build a custom amalgamation, first download the original individual source files onto a unix or unix-like development platform.
-(Any Linux or Mac OS X machine will suffice.
-Windows will work if loaded with Cygwin.)
+To build a custom amalgamation, first download the original individual source files onto a Unix or Unix-like development platform.
 Be sure to get the original source files not the "preprocessed source files".
 One can obtain the complete set of original source files either from the download page or directly from the configuration management system.

 Suppose the SQLite source tree is stored in a directory named "sqlite".
 Plan to construct the amalgamation in a parallel directory named (for example) "bld".
 First construct an appropriate Makefile by either running the configure script at the top of the SQLite source tree, or by making a copy of one of the template Makefiles at the top of the source tree.
 Then hand edit this Makefile to include the desired compile-time options.
 Finally run: